 This mountain range was formed by ancient volcanoes erupting.
 Today, there are dramatic cliffs left on the Eastern side of Oahu.
 On a rainy day water pools at the top and you can see spectacular waterfalls coming down the cliffs.

-Punaluu Black Sand Beach, Maui
+Punaluu Black Sand Beach, The Big Island

 Usually due to very active volcanoes, you will find beaches of just about every color in Hawaii, including black.
 This beach is located on the southeastern Kau coast.
 Punaluu Beach is one of the most famous black sand beaches in Hawaii.